 How to apply:

-To apply for an analyst position at Europe Economics please send us your curriculum vitae with a covering letter, quoting 'Analyst' in the subject line.
+But please do send us your curriculum vitae with a covering letter, to be kept on record, quoting 'Analyst' in the subject line.

 We generally have a two round interview process for entry-level positions.